 Libretro Input API¶

-In terms of button layout and functionality, the RetroPad is based on a PlayStation/Super Nintendo joypad.
+In terms of button layout and functionality, the RetroPad is based on the original PlayStation gamepad and the Super Nintendo gamepad.

-The minimum implementation required for the RetroPad abstraction:
+The minimum implementation required for the digital RetroPad abstraction:

 - At least two shoulder buttons